RHIT-CSSE/csse220/Homework/DesignProblems/README.md

 # Turn-In Instructions

-You will turn in each packet at the beginning of the next class.
+~You will turn in each packet at the beginning of the next class.~ You will complete these and submit via Moodle.

 # Grading rubric